 The OLAP API implementation of the MDM model is represented by classes in the oracle.olapi.metadata.mdm package.
 Most of the classes in this package implement metadata objects, such as dimensions and measures.
-The following diagram introduces the subclasses of the MdmObject class.
+Figure 2-1 introduces the subclasses of the MdmObject class.